Southern California City Council Gives Key Approval to Disneyland Expansion Plan - ExBulletin

 This is the first time Disney has sought to make a major change to its California theme parks since the 1990s, when the company won approval to transform Disneyland, its original theme park dubbed the happiest place on Earth. the planet and built in 1955, into a resort.
 He later built the Disney California Adventure theme park and the Downtown Disney shopping and entertainment area.

-Disneyland was the second most visited theme park in the world in 2022, with 16.8 million people passing through its gates, according to a report from the Themed Entertainment Association and AECOM.
+Disneyland was the second most visited theme park worldwide in 2022 with 16.8 million people passing through the gates, according to a report from the Themed Entertainment Association and AECOM.

 Anaheim is the most populous city in Orange County and is home to 345,000 residents as well as a major league baseball team and a national hockey league team.
 Hotel revenue typically accounts for about half of the city's revenue and is expected to climb as much as $236 million this year, according to city estimates.